 As an ideology, Islam is not necessarily entitled to

-ideas do not carry equal moral weight.
+equal respect and acceptance.
+Ideas do not carry equal moral weight.

 Islam is not simply a belief about God.